-If recurrent eclamptic seizures despite magnesium sulfate loading dose administration:
+If recurrent eclamptic seizures despite magnesium sulphate loading dose administration:

-Magnesium sulfate, IV, 2 g over 10 minutes.
+• Magnesium sulphate, IV, 2 g over 10 minutes.

 If seizures still persist and are continuous, there may be another cause of the seizures: treat as for status epilepticus (see Section 21.2.11: Seizures and status epilepticus).